 Drawing on its successful experience in supporting the Nakuru Peace process in the Rift Valley of Kenya in 2012-2013, HD began work in Nigeria’s Middle Belt in early 2013 in an attempt to address those endemic conflicts and facilitate reconciliation among the communities through inter-communal dialogue processes.
 HD’s initial engagement in Plateau State later extended to the neighbouring State of Kaduna.
-Since 2013, HD has successfully led 3 inclusive inter-communal dialogue processes across the Middle Belt region (Jos, South Plateau, and South Kaduna) which have been instrumental in reducing open hostilities between communities and have led to the signing of landmark declarations in each state: The Declaration of Commitment to Peace in Plateau State, the Kafanchan Peace Declaration in Southern Kaduna, and the Southern Plateau Peace Declaration.
+Since 2013, HD has successfully led three inclusive inter-communal dialogue processes across the Middle Belt region (Jos, South Plateau, and South Kaduna) which have been instrumental in reducing open hostilities between communities and have led to the signing of landmark declarations in each state: The Declaration of Commitment to Peace in Plateau State, the Kafanchan Peace Declaration in Southern Kaduna, and the Southern Plateau Peace Declaration.

-Nigeria has had periodic episodes of violence for decades, especially in the Central States of the country, known as the ‘Middle Belt’.
+Nigeria has for decades periodic episodes of violence especially in the Central States of the country, known as the ‘Middle Belt’.
 The region represents the dividing line between the mostly Muslim north and the mainly Christian south.
 Small and large ethno-religious groups have been coexisting in the Middle Belt which, as a result, has been prompt to ethno-religious tensions.
 Groups often collide over several issues including land, resources, and political power.
 Rivalry between the communities has led to the loss of thousands of lives in the last decades.

 The description of the specific status of different groups in Nigeria – as outlined in the country’s Constitution – is another source of conflict in the Middle Belt.
 This is known as the problem of the indigene versus settler issue which gives ‘rights’ to certain community groups considered indigenous to a state, over other groups considered as settlers from other parts of Nigeria.
-The exclusive indigene status has largely contributed to endemic strifes between the community groups in certain parts of the ‘Middle Belt’, who have been fighting over equal access to land, resources, and political power which in many cases can be the exclusive privilege of the indigenous population of that particular State.
+The exclusive indigene status has largely contributed to endemic strife between the community groups in certain parts of the ‘Middle Belt’, who have been fighting over equal access to land, resources, and political power which in many cases can be the exclusive privilege of the indigenous population of that particular State.

 In its engagement in the Middle Belt region, HD’s key objective has been to encourage communities to embrace dialogue as an alternative dispute resolution mechanism, thus leading to peaceful coexistence between them.

 Since early 2013, HD has led and facilitated 3 inter-communal dialogue and conflict mediation processes in the Middle Belt region of Nigeria (Jos, Plateau State; Southern Kaduna, Kaduna State, and Southern Plateau State).
 The dialogues were community-driven, enabling communities to be more directly involved in finding lasting solutions to their issues and concerns, and building trust and confidence.
-HD’s approach cut across all levels of civil society and sought the buy-in and support of key stakeholders including the Federal, State and Local Governments, the business community, traditional rulers, community and religious leaders, women and youth.
-This ensured inclusivity in the dialogue processes.
+HD’s approach cut across all levels of Civil Society and in its efforts, sought the buy-in and support of key stakeholders including the Federal, State and Local Governments, the business community, traditional rulers, community and religious leaders, women and youth.
+This ensured inclusivity in the various dialogue processes.
 The bottom-up approach provided a different model for addressing the issues between the communities and was received positively.
 Through this approach, HD succeeded in developing an alternate culture of dialogue between the communities in resolving their disputes.

-The inter-communal dialogue processes took place in 3 major phases and led to the signing of landmark declarations in each state: The Declaration of Commitment to Peace in Plateau State in December 2014, the Kafanchan Peace Declaration in Kaduna State in March 2016 and the Southern Plateau Peace Declaration in December 2016.
+The inter-communal dialogue processes took place in three major phases and led to the signing of landmark declarations in each state: The Declaration of Commitment to Peace in Plateau State in December 2014, the Kafanchan Peace Declaration in Kaduna State in March 2016 and the Southern Plateau Peace Declaration in December 2016.

 Phase one focused on comprehensive planning and preparation for the dialogue processes.
 HD carried out bilateral discussions with key stakeholders – including State and Local Governments, traditional rulers, community and religious leaders, the business community, women and youth – to gather their input and views for the structure and composition of the proposed dialogue process and to gain their buy-in and support.